 5. Adjustment of Status for Nurses -- Is adjustment of status an option right now given the visa limitations at the Dept of State?

 - USCIS Response: The limitations on the availability of immigrant visas apply to adjustment applicants, just as they do to immigrant visa applicants.
 For this reason, if no immigrant visa numbers are available for purposes of issuing an immigrant visa, adjustment of status is also unavailable.
 Registered nurses will generally file for adjustment of status, or for immigrant visas, under the employment-based third preference (EB3) visa category.
 At this time, there are no visas current for the EB3 category, and this situation applies to adjustment applicants as well as to immigrant visa applicants.
-Please check the Department of State’s monthly Visa Bulletin for visa availability.

 6. Priority for Nurses? – One email noted that priority dates are based on date of filing and not on type of occupation.
 With shortages in certain industries, such as nursing and pharmacy, is USCIS doing anything differently in the adjudication process to address occupational shortages?